DeSales University, Pennsylvania

-DeSales University (CDP) is a census-designated place located in Upper Saucon Township in Lehigh County, Pennsylvania.
+DeSales University (CDP) is a census-designated place located in Upper Saucon Township, Pennsylvania.
 As of the 2020 census, the population was 985 residents.

 DeSales University is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th-most populous metropolitan area in the U.S. as of the 2020 census.
 It includes the main campus of DeSales University.